ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

+To demonstrate the impact of incorrect dependency versions, our ablation study in Section~\ref{sec:ablation} evaluates the effect of disabling component revision control.

-Similar to ``bit rot'' in software, while reproducing old vulnerabilities, we encountered numerous dependencies where components were no longer accessible, particularly for projects from the 2017--2019 period.
-During this time, many projects migrated their repositories from Subversion to git, which breaks build scripts that reference the old repositories.
-Additionally, certain build scripts rely on tools and resources downloaded from the Internet, which may become unavailable over time.
-Because the failure of any step in the build process causes the entire process to fail, broken resources must be resolved to successfully reproduce the vulnerability.
+\textbf{Broken Resource Fixing.} Similar to ``bit rot'' in software, reproducing old vulnerabilities often encounters missing or inaccessible dependencies, especially for projects from the 2017--2019 period.
+During this time, many projects migrated their repositories from Subversion to Git, breaking build scripts that reference the old repositories.
+ARVO mitigates this issue by maintaining a detection-fixing loop that continuously identifies and fixes broken resources.

-We divide missing resources into two categories: \emph{core resources}, which are necessary to compile the fuzz target, and \emph{non-core resources}, which are not necessary for compilation but are required for other parts of the build process.
-Core resources include software dependencies such as libraries as well as tools used by the build process that may be necessary to compile key components.
-Non-core resources include documentation generation tools, seed corpora used during the fuzzing process, and other resources that are not directly related to the fuzz target.
+ARVO divides missing resources into two categories: \emph{core resources}, which are necessary to compile the fuzz target, and \emph{non-core resources}, which are not necessary for compilation but are required for other parts of the build process.
+Core resources include software dependencies, such as libraries, as well as tools used by the build process that may be necessary to compile key components.
+Non-core resources include documentation generation tools, seed/corpora used for fuzzing, and other resources that are not directly related to the fuzz target.

-To identify missing resources we capture and log the error messages generated during the build process and look for errors related to failed URL downloads.
-We then manually classified these as core or non-core resources.
-For non-core resources, we simply modify the build script to remove the resource.
-For core resources, we manually locate the missing resource and replace it with a working URL.
-These resource fixups are stored as rules that can be applied to multiple vulnerabilities and projects.
+To detect missing and broken resources, ARVO captures and logs the error messages generated during the build process and looks for errors related to failed URL downloads.
+It then classifies each missing resource as core or non-core based on whether it is required to compile the fuzz target; because ARVO performs reproduction rather than fuzzing, resources used only by the fuzzing workflow can be safely skipped.
+For non-core resources, such as corpora and seeds, ARVO modifies the related commands to prevent build crashes, with specific modifications depending on the command type to ensure minimal loss.
+For core resources, limited manual work (a few hours per season) is required to locate the missing resource and replace it with a working URL. \footnote{An experimental version of \system uses LLMs to reduce manual effort, primarily by resolving compilation issues and filtering upstream false positives.
+The results reported in this paper do not depend on any LLM involvement.} These resource fixups are stored as reusable rules that can be applied across multiple vulnerabilities and projects.